-Services that are covered for you What you must pay when you get these services a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
-Each counseling attempt includes up to four face-to-face visits. covered smoking and tobacco use cessation preventive benefits.
-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) IN NETWORK \$15 copay for each Medicare- Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. covered SET session for PAD.
-The SET program must: OUT OF NETWORK Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques \$15 copay for each Medicare-covered SET session for PAD.
+What you must pay when you get Services that are covered for you these services If you use tobacco and have been diagnosed with a There is no coinsurance, copayment, tobacco-related disease or are taking medicine that may or deductible for the Medicarebe affected by tobacco: We cover cessation counseling covered smoking and tobacco use services.
+We cover two counseling quit attempts within cessation preventive benefits. a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
+Each counseling attempt includes up to four face-to-face visits.
+Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic IN NETWORK peripheral artery disease (PAD) \$15 copay for each Medicare-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques covered SET session for PAD.

 SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.